Mercosur EU

 It’s been a long road to this point.
 Negotiations for a Mercosur-EU FTA formally kicked off in 1999.
 In 2019, the blocs announced an agreement “in principle” that was soon derailed by environmental concerns raised by the EU about the rate of deforestation in the Amazon.
 Propelled by the diplomatic efforts of Brazilian President Luiz Inácio Lula da Silva (2003–2011, 2023–present), the two blocs revamped negotiations in 2023, which finally concluded in December 2024.

 The following milestone occurred on January 9, when the European Council approved the deal, despite opposition from France and other member states with influential agricultural interests.
-In a statement released on social media, Lula called it a “historic day for multilateralism” given “an international context of growing protectionism and unilateralism.”
+In a statement released on social media that day, Lula called it a “historic day for multilateralism” given “an international context of growing protectionism and unilateralism.”

 So what’s in the agreement?
-And what would it take for it to come into force?
 AS/COA Online explains.

 Content of the FTA